garysteinmetz/horses/README.md

 # horses
-super cool horses
+super cool horse
-to annoy dad. he stinks like eggs and trash
+Father stinks like eggs and trash